MISSACK/Weather-App-Phase1-Project/README.md

    git clone https://github.com/MISSACK/Weather-App-Phase1-Project

 ## Help
-If any help or concerns are needed to be confirmed, please leave a review in the comment section and don't forget to leave a like ;), it is easier to view good content received.
-Also confirm you have followed the right link to take you to the right page.
+If any help or concerns are needed to be confirmed, please leave a review in the comment section and don't forget to leave a like.

 ```shell
 please see the comment section and leave a comment
 ```

+## License
+The project in licensed under Mit.

 ## Author
 MUSA ISSACK